-The SEED for Oklahoma Kids (SEED OK) experiment, a large-scale study with randomly selected newborn children, including oversamples of African American, American Indians, and Hispanics, is among the most important policy tests of Child Development Accounts (CDAs).
-SEED OK models an automatic, universal, and progressive at-birth CDA policy which includes every child and has the potential to reach scale and sustainability.
+The SEED for Oklahoma Kids (SEED OK) experiment, a large-scale study with randomly selected newborn children, including oversamples of African Americans, American Indians, and Hispanics, is among the most important policy tests of Child Development Accounts (CDAs).
+SEED OK models an automatic, universal, and progressive at-birth CDA policy, which includes every child and has the potential to reach scale and sustainability.

-SEED OK survey wave 2 was conducted when the children reached age 4, and a third survey will be conducted in 2020 when the children are about 12.
+SEED OK conducted a wave-2 survey when the children reached age 4 and a wave-3 survey in 2020, when the children were about 12.
 Each calendar quarter, account and savings data are collected for every OCSP 529 plan account with a SEED OK child listed as beneficiary.

 SEED OK findings are the greatest source of knowledge on CDA policies.
 Because SEED OK was designed with policy potential in mind, SEED OK research has directly informed policy development in US states (Maine, Nevada, Rhode Island, Connecticut, Pennsylvania, Massachusetts), in a growing number of counties in Indiana, and in cities (San Francisco, St. Louis, New York, Los Angeles, Lansing, Oakland, and others).